The Celtic player Ange Postecoglou just won't sell - 'I usually say my phone’s not working'

 It also prompted County manager Malky Mackay to declare Celtic must have attracted bids from major clubs down south for the playmaker.
 An accomplished performer he has no doubts would thrive in an English top flight he has first hand knowledge of managing within.
 Any such moves would be a waste of time, the Celtic manager maintains.

-“It’s something I wouldn’t entertain,” said the 57-year-old.
+“It’s something I wouldn’t entertain,” said the 57-year-old ahead of Celtic’s match against Ross County on Sunday.
 “When the club talks to me about any bids, I usually say my phone’s not working.
 But that wouldn’t surprise me with Callum.
 He’s shown he can play at the very highest level.
 But I still think his best football is ahead of him because he’s growing in stature all the time.
 There’s nothing I see within him that’s going to slow him down.
 He’s proven that he can play at the highest level.
 Thankfully for us, he’s really committed to this club.
-In today’s football, to have that kind of individual who still loves playing for the club he grew up with - and his ambition is still to make Celtic as successful as possible - is fantastic for us.”
+In today’s football, to have that kind of individual who still loves playing for the club he grew up with – and his ambition is still to make Celtic as successful as possible – is fantastic for us.”